 Medicare Advantage plans are obliged to enroll anyone who is eligible.
 The same Part C benefits are offered to all members, regardless of age or health status.
 Consequently, pre-existing health conditions cannot be taken into account and enrollment cannot be denied, or the premium cannot be increased, because of health conditions.

-Part C Plans cover all services that Original Medicare covers (Part A and Part B), with the exception of hospice care.
+Part C Plans cover all services that Original Medicare covers (Part A and Part B), except hospice care.
 Original Medicare covers hospice care even if you are in the Medicare Advantage plan.

 Why Enroll in a Part C Plan?